 - Use a sound machine to provide consistent white noise.

-- If you have other children, consider an additional fan for outside the baby’s room to help minimize household sounds.
+- If you have other young children, it may be a good idea to consider an additional fan for outside the baby’s room to help minimize household sounds.

 Posts to Help Set Up a Successful Sleep Environment:

 How to Sleep Train: Start the Babywise Schedule

 With Babywise, sleeping through the night is a goal, but it’s not achievable without first setting smaller goals.

 Establishing a consistent routine for your baby during the day is the only way to be able to reach the goal for nighttime sleep.

 Truly, it all starts with the first moment of the day.
 The desired awake time.
 Every element of your baby’s day flows from that first wake up.